How Therapy Works at ANIMA

 • Warmth and genuine human connection

-• Clinical depth and evidence‑based practice
+• Clinical depth grounded in evidence‑based practice

 • Neurodiversity‑affirming and trauma‑informed care